A-Lag-Na/Graphics_Project/README.md

 MN to turn on/off reflective sphere's wave vertex shader.
 FG to disable/renable point light.

 Left shift to enable split-screen.
 Left Control to disable.
+(Top screen is a static view, bottom screen moves with normal camera controls).

 Grid is hard-coded.
 Corvette is rendered from file using .obj loading.